SimonPadbury/baselayer-3/_src/typography.md

 ### Setting font stacks

-In choosing your own font stacks, you may wish to choose two fonts that have similar x-height, so that you can set them using the same font size and line-height.
+In choosing your own font stacks, you may wish to choose two fonts that have similar _x-height_, so that you can set them using the same font size and line-height.
 Some other factors to compare are hights for lowercase ascenders and descenders, letter width, and stroke thickness.

 A good place to start is by pairing serif and sans-serif (or slab serif) fonts of the same typeface.
 There are several to choose from on [Google Fonts](https://fonts.google.com).
-Some examples:

-* Alegreya and Alegreya Sans
-* IBM Plex and IBM Plex Sans
-* Inria Serif and Inria Sans
-* Noto Serif and Noto Sans
-* PT Serif and PT Sans
-* Roboto and Roboto Slab
-* Source Sans 3 and Source Serif 4

-Of course, you can also mix and match.
 In Baselayer, sizes and weights for the base and prose typefaces can optionally be set independently — but you will still want them to share the same line height.
 For using another set of sizes and weights for prose, you will need to do some un-commenting in two files: `variables.css` and `typography.css`.

 So, for example:

-* If your chosen base typeface has an x-height much larger than your chosen prose, then you can set the prose font-size slightly larger, or the base slightly smaller.
+* If your chosen base typeface has an _x-height_ much larger than your chosen prose typeface, then you can set the prose font-size slightly larger, or the base slightly smaller.
-* If your base has thicker strokes so that it “looks darker” than your prose, then you may want to set your base font-weight slightly lighter, to `300` (if this is available) while retaining your prose font-weight at the normal `400`.
+* If your base typeface has thicker strokes so that it “looks darker” than your prose typeface, then you may want to set your base font-weight slightly lighter, to `300` (if this is available) while retaining your prose font-weight at the normal `400`.

 For inspiration: